syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 ## Performing Mail merge with dynamic objects

-Essential DocIO allows you to perform mail merge with the dynamic objects.
-The following code snippet shows how to perform the mail merge with dynamic objects ([ExpandoObject](https://msdn.microsoft.com/en-us/library/system.dynamic.expandoobject(v=vs.110).aspx#)).
+Essential DocIO allows you to perform Mail merge with the dynamic objects.
+The following code snippet shows how to perform the Mail merge with dynamic objects ([ExpandoObject](https://msdn.microsoft.com/en-us/library/system.dynamic.expandoobject(v=vs.110).aspx#)).

 {% tabs %}